Thomas Brassey: Thomas Brassey, the man

 It is not easy to be objective about the nature of Thomas Brassey's character because the earliest biography by Helps was commissioned by the Brassey family and the latest, rather short, biography was written by his great-great-grandson, Tom Stacey.
 There is virtually no remaining material of value to a biographer available today.
 There is no private correspondence, there are no diaries and none of his personal reminiscences.

 Judging by his achievements alone, he must have been a remarkable man.
 He had enormous drive, an ability to remain calm despite enormous pressures, and extreme skill in organisation.
 He was a man of honour who always kept his word and his promise.
 He had no interest in public honours and refused invitations to stand for Parliament.
-Although he accepted honours from France and Austria, he mislaid the medals and had to request duplicates to please his wife.
+Although he accepted honours from France, Italy and Austria, he mislaid the medals and had to request duplicates to please his wife.
 His great-great-grandson considers that he was successful because he inspired people rather than drove them.

 Walker, in his 1969 biography, tried to make an accurate assessment of Brassey using Helps and other sources.
 He found it difficult to discover anyone who had a bad word to say about him, either during his life or since.
 Brassey expected a high standard of work from his employees; Cooke states that his "standards of quality were fastidious in the extreme".
 There can be no doubt about some of his qualities.
 He was exceptionally hardworking, and had an excellent memory and ability to perform mental arithmetic.
 He was a good judge of men, which enabled him to select the best people to be his agents.
 He was scrupulously fair with his subcontractors and kind to his navvies, supporting them financially at their times of need.
 He would at times undertake contracts of little benefit to himself to provide work for his navvies.
 The only faults which his eldest son could identify were a tendency to praise traits and actions of other people he would condemn in his own family, and an inability to refuse a request.
 No criticism of him could be found from the engineers with whom he worked, his business associates, his agents or his navvies.
 He paid his men fairly and generously.

 The Oxford Dictionary of National Biography states "His greatest achievement was to raise the status of the civil engineering contractor to the eminence already attained in the mid-nineteenth century by the engineer".
 Walker regards him as "one of the giants of the nineteenth century".